GBADsInformatics/GBADs-ARIF-Grant-DPM-Sensitivity-Analysis/README.md

 Assumes that a given parameter is independent of all others (not realistic in practice)

-For parameters defined by distributions (e.g., rpert), the analysis requires these to be point estimates
+For parameters defined by distributions (*e.g.*, rpert), the analysis requires these to be point estimates

 Creates YAML input files with varied DPM parameter values for a given initial YAML file